-It shall be possible for a MS attached to CS and PS to send and receive short messages in S1 mode.
+It shall be possible for an MS that is attached to CS and PS or attached for PS to send and receive short messages in S1 mode.

-A description of the different modes of operation for E-UTRAN MS can be found in 3GPP TS 24.301 [10], and an overview of SMS services in S1 mode can be found in 3GPP TS 23.272 [11].
+A description of the different modes of operation for E-UTRAN MS can be found in 3GPP TS 24.301 [10]:

+- if the MS is attached to CS and PS, and an overview of SMS services in S1 mode can be found in 3GPP TS 23.272 [11].
 In S1 mode, the network may choose to use either circuit-switched service or packet-switched service to provide SMS services (see subclause 2.1).
 If circuit-switched service is used by the network, then messages are tunnelled through the PS domain between the MS and the MSC, and otherwise have no impact on PS domain operation.
-If packet-switched service is used by the network, then messages are transferred between the MS and the MME.
+If packet-switched service is used by the network, then messages are transferred between the MS and the MME. - if the MS is attached for PS (see 3GPP TS 24.301 [10]), the MS may be able to send and receive short messages using only EMM sublayer.
+In this case, short messages are transferred between the MS and the MME.